mrassiyacine/mrassiyacine/README.md

 - ⚡ Fun fact: ...
 -->

-I’m a Junior Data Engineer with a Master’s degree in Computer Science, driven by a strong passion for learning and a great motivation to grow in the field of data engineering.
+I’m a Data Engineer with a Master’s degree in Computer Science, driven by a strong passion for learning and a great motivation to grow in the field of data engineering.
 With two valuable internships under my belt, I’ve gained hands-on experience in ETL processes, data infrastructure, and cloud technologies.

 Even though I graduated in 2024, I prefer reading documentation and using my O'Reilly subscription instead of relying directly on ChatGPT. 😄